msakuta/sieve-of-eratosthenes/README.md

 ### Prerequisites

 Showing you how to install Python or Go is out of scope of this project - you can find some great tutorials on their respective websites.
 The standard library of both languages should suffice.
+Note to run the tests in the jupyter notebook you will need jupyter, pandas and plotly installed.

 ### Installing